Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Joined-up environmental thinking

-Our approach to nature and biodiversity builds on several of our key strategies and initiatives: Forest Positive, regenerative agriculture, and water stewardship.
-Collectively they form a comprehensive approach to help in protecting, renewing and restoring ecosystems and habitats.
+We are focusing on protecting and restoring biodiversity throughout our value chain.
+Currently, our approach covers four realms: air, water, farmland and forestland.
+It is built on several of our key strategies and initiatives: Forest Positive, regenerative agriculture, sustainable sourcing and water stewardship.
+Collectively, they form a comprehensive approach to helping protect, renew and restore ecosystems and habitats.